cristianrohr/challenge-prediction-salary/README.md

   - Include illustrations or images showing the results.

 #### Optional Features ( just the ones we have implemented):
+- Validate the model using cross-validation techniques.
+(3)
 - Visualize the relationships between features and the target variable (4).
 Included in the EDA.
+- Use a more advanced model such as Random Forest, or Neural Networks.
+(6)
+- Lock your dependencies - e.g., using pipenv, uv or pdm.
+(8)

 ## Data